Flip Flop Construction and Long Toe Thongs

-Long Toe Thongs One of the first things people notice about our flip flops is how long to the toe thong is.
+One of the first things people notice about our flip flops is how long the toe strap is, or toe thong as we like to call it.
 This is a very unique design to Cooks flip flops and it serves many purposes but its main goal is to help reduce flop in the flip flop.
 The long toe thong also ...

 - Allows the muscles throughout the foot to relax as the toes are not trying to clamp onto the toe thong for support and traction

 - Improves agility especially in wet and precarious situations